Your Frequently Asked Questions

 Risk #7: Natural disasters

-I cover all 7 types of risks, and their solutions in 9 minutes in Lesson 24 of the SI Course.
+I cover all 7 types of risks, and their solutions in 9 minutes in Lesson 24 of the Simply Investing Course.

 For example if Company ABC is paying a dividend of $1 per share, and you own 1000 shares, you will receive $1000 every year, for as long as you continue to own those shares and as long as the company continues to pay the $1/share dividend.

-Dividends are your to keep, you can choose to spend the money or re-invest it.
+Dividends are yours to keep, you can choose to spend the money or re-invest it.

 1. Through stock price appreciation (if stock price goes up, you can earn a profit; also called capital gains)